teozern1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.

+### Search : `search`

+Lists out all students with the given condition.

+Format: `search CONDITION1, CONDITION2, …`

+* Condition is given in the format keyword: value.
+* Accepted condition keywords are module, classNum, and studentName.
+* Unrecognised keywords cause this method to fail.

+Examples:
+* `search module: CS2103T` returns all students in the module CS2103T
+* `search classNum: T03` returns all students in the class T03
+* `search studentName:` John Doe' returns all students with the name John Doe

 ### Clearing all entries : `clear`

 Clears all entries from the address book.